Priestley-Centre/SBCM/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-# Draft content.
-# NB this model is not finalised, and comes with a gigantic health warning.
+#Getting Started
 1. If you don't already have python installed, you should first go [here](https://www.anaconda.com/distribution/) and install the anaconda distribution.
 The model does not require any python libraries that are not already included in the distribution (primarily pandas, numpy, and matplotlib) so you should not need to install anything else.
+If you do, this is easy to install from the Python command line using either the >conda install [package] or >pip install [package]
 2. Download the model to your own computer.
 You can do this using the github desktop software, or just as a simple download.
 3. The model was designed and implemented using the [spyder](https://www.spyder-ide.org/) IDE (which comes bundled with anaconda) and while it should operate using alternatives, it has not been tested under different frameworks.
 4. Spyder allows you to run specific code at the beginning of each session (you can find this under tools>preferences>ipython console>startup) You need to use this to make sure that python can recognise where the model is located.
 Set up a new python file with code similar to `setup.py`(in this repository) and add it to the "run a file" option of the spyder startup tab.